the-road-to-learn-react/the-road-to-learn-react/manuscript/chapter5.md

 ## Advanced Sorting

-You have already implemented a client- and server-side search interaction.
-Since you have a Table component, it would make sense to enhance the Table with advanced interactions.
-What about introducing a sort functionality for each column by using the column headers of the Table?
+We implemented a client and server-side search interaction earlier.
+Since you have a Table component, it makes sense to enhance it with advanced interactions.
+Next, we'll introduce a sort functionality for each column by using the column headers of the Table.

-It would be possible to write your own sort function, but personally I prefer to use a utility library for such cases.
-[Lodash](https://lodash.com/) is one of these utility libraries, but you can use whatever library suits you.
-Let's install Lodash and use it for the sort functionality.
+It is possible to write your own sort function, but I prefer to use a utility library like [Lodash](https://lodash.com/) for these cases.
+There are other options, but we'll install Lodash for our sort function:

 {title="Command Line",lang="text"}
 ~~~~~~~~
 npm install lodash
 ~~~~~~~~

-Now you can import the sort functionality of Lodash in your *src/App.js* file.
+Now we import the sort functionality of Lodash in your *src/App.js* file:

 {title="src/App.js",lang=javascript}
 ~~~~~~~~